 Do I need to get an Elite controller?

 The consensus on the Elite controller seems to be that if the Xbox One is your primary console then the Elite controller is a great accessory to have if you don't mind the price.
 If you're unhappy with the default controller, one suggestion is to order one of Microsoft's custom controllers with rubberized grips.
-(Personally, I'm quite happy with the regular controller.)
+One nice feature of the Elite controller is the ability to remap stick clicks (R3 and L3) to the grip buttons.

 What are the can't-miss Xbox One games?